dolthub/dolt/doc/faq.md

 ### How is this a database?
 There's not even a query language!

-First, we do plan to have one someday, but a general query system is sort of like the last step of a long journey that we are just at the beginning of.
+First, we do plan to have some sort query language one day.
+But such a thing is sort of like the last step of a long journey that we are just at the beginning of.
 Right now we are working on the underlying primitives that would allow a query system to be built and work well.

 Second, the term *database* isn't well-defined.
 There are a lot of different systems that call themselves databases.